VishnuGShephertz/Twiitter-Integration-on-Android/README.md

 Twitter-Integration-on-Android
 ===============================

-This sample application shows how easily we can we link our application through Twitter.
+This sample application shows how easily we can we link our application through Twitter.This Sample also Uses App42 SocialService
+API.

 # About Sample application

 1. This sample shows how can we create application on twitter and generate Consumer-Key and Secret-Key .
-2. How can we authenticate Twitter User with our android application.
+2. How easily we can authenticate Twitter User with our android application.
-2. How can we show Tweets of User with all details.
+2. How easily we can show Tweets of User with all details.
-3. How can a user re-tweet those tweets again.
+3. How easily user can  re-tweet those tweets again.
+4. How easily we can update our Twitter Status using APP42 SocialService API

 # Running Sample